SaswatPadhi/saswatpadhi.github.io/_blogposts/2019-09_variadic-macros-in-latex/index.md

    e.g. `\List{1}{2}   {\bf X}` would render $[1;2;{\bf X}]$.
 1. **Can I use multiple macros in the `before` argument?**
    <br>
-   Not directly, but you could create a intermediate unary macro that applies your macros to the its input, and use this intermediate macro as the `before` argument.
+   Not directly, but you could create an intermediate unary macro that applies your macros to its input, and use this intermediate macro as the `before` argument.
 1. **Does it work with [MathJax](https://www.mathjax.org)?**
    <br>
    Unfortunately no, at least I wasn't able to get it working.